-Using the correct ingredients is key.
+Using the correct ingredients is key when baking cookies.
 For best results, follow the recipe closely and measure ingredients carefully.

 Fats Fats play a major role in the spread of a cookie–whether a cookie keeps its shape or flattens in the oven.
 In general, more fat equals flat, crispy cookies while less fat equals puffier, cake-like cookies.